-Promega luminometers include microplate and single-tube luminescence detection systems optimized for use with Promega assay chemistries.
+Promega luminometers include microplate luminescence detection systems optimized for use with Promega assay chemistries.
 These instruments offer high sensitivity, pre-loaded protocols, and integrated data analysis—giving researchers a simple way to get better data and connect to manual or automated laboratory workflows.

-For higher throughput, we offer three microplate luminometer options.
+We offer three microplate luminometer options.
 GloMax® Navigator is a dedicated microplate luminometer; GloMax® Discover and GloMax® Explorer are multimode readers offering luminescence, fluorescence, absorbance, BRET and FRET detection options.
 These plate readers provide high sensitivity detection, an easy-to-use interface, and full integration with Promega assay chemistries.

 Shop all Luminometers